USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - 3rd degree – Bronze Cross of Merit.

-- Medal for Long Service – for exemplary, exceptionally conscientious performance of duties resulting from professional work.
+- Medal for Long Service – for exemplary, exceptionally conscientious performance of duties and responsibilities resulting from professional work.
 Depending on the length of service, one may receive:

-- Gold Medal for Long Service – after 30 years of service,
+- Gold Medal for Long Service – after 30 years of work,

 - Silver Medal for Long Service – after 20 years of work,